SUB-TEAMS

 Girls in STEM

-Over the past few years we worked with the Baba-da organization, which offer orthodox girls a fun and creative STEM learning program. we helped them organize thier yearly FLL Challenge competiotins for girls in 1st-9th grades.
-We also took part in AlcieCode's hackathon, a program for girls in STEM subjects.
-Together with Team Sycamore 5614 did activities for the girls such as building and coding FLL robots, as well as showed them our robot and told them about the FIRST programs.
+Over the past few years we worked with the Baba-da organization, which offers orthodox girls a fun and creative STEM learning program.
+We helped them organize their yearly FLL Challenge competitions for girls in 1st-9th grades.
+We also took part in AliceCode's hackathon, a program for girls in STEM subjects.
+Together with Team Sycamore 5614 we ran activities for the girls such as building and coding FLL robots, as well as showed them our robot and told them about the FIRST programs.

 FIRST Romania

 In 2017-2018 we acompanied FIRST Romania in their first steps.
-In 2017 in the Israel FTC Championship a team member of ours acompanied the two FTC groups from Romania as a translator.
-We hosted them in our workshop when we revealed our robot, and since then we are in contact with the FIRST Romania crew.
+In 2017 in the Israel FTC Championship a member of out team acompanied the 2 FTC groups from Romania as a translator.
+We hosted them in our workshop when we revealed our robot, and since then we are in contact with FIRST Romania's teams and crew.

 Over the years that have passed we helped both Romanian teams and the FIRST Romania crew.
-Members of the D-Bug family have flown to Romania on several occasions to judge and volunteer in competitions in Romania.
+We held virtual meetings with Romanian teams to explain important concepts and processes, and members of the D-Bug family have flown to Romania on several occasions to judge and volunteer in competitions.

 AND HOW WE DO ALL THAT?